Early Childhood Special Education (ECSE)

 - A Speech and Language Pathologist may evaluate how your child understands language, how they express themselves, and how they produce speech sounds.

-- An Occupational Therapist may look at movement skills, hand use, and eye/hand coordination.
+- An Occupational Therapist may look at movement skills, hand use and eye/hand coordination.

 - A School Psychologist may look at how your child thinks and learns and how information is understood.
 They may also help in assessing your child’s social and self-help skills.

-- Other team members may include a Physical Therapist, Autism Resource Specialist, Teacher of the Visually Impaired, or Teacher of the Deaf and Hard of Hearing.
+- Other team members may include a Physical Therapist, Autism Resource Specialist, Teacher of the Visually Impaired, or a Teacher of the Deaf and Hard of Hearing.

 Evaluation Summary Meeting